Writing Rules

 Copyright Agreement and Acknowledgement of Authorship Form

-Medical Records, TUBITAK ULAKBIM, which is an open-access journal infrastructure software system, is using the Open Journal Systems software, Dergi Park ULAKBIM Journal Systems, within the scope of the Dergi Park Project with the status of Sponsor Institution.
-With this system, instant open access to the articles is provided to make the articles published in journals freely available online all over the world.
-There is no need to subscribe to access articles.
+Medical Recprds uses Dergi Park article tracking system software.
+With the journal infrastructure, instant open access to articles is provided and articles published in journals are made available online free of charge all over the world.
+You do not need to be a member to access the articles.
 All articles in the system can be accessed and read without being a journal user.

 Article processing charges